Better Weed Control Results - Kill More Weeds

 Clean Up The Lawn & Bed Areas

-Mowing the lawn real short isn't necessary and can often hinder good results of the broadleaf herbicide application.
-The more weed leaf surface we can apply herbicide to the more the plant can absorb.
+- Don't Mow Too Short - Mowing the lawn real short isn't necessary and can often hinder the best results of the broadleaf herbicide.
+The more weed leaf surface we can apply herbicide to, the more the plant can absorb.
 If you mow the weeds down to where there is no leaf surface, the plants will absorb very little herbicide resulting in a low percentage of a kill.

-Water Before The Application
+Water Before The Treatment

 Watering the lawn at least a week before we arrive will be helpful.
 This serves a few purposes.
 First, it prepares the soil by softening it up and settling the dry dust that can accumulate over the Winter and drought conditions of a rainless Summer.
 Second, it makes the weeds alive and growing which will result in a better kill.
 A weed must be actively growing in order to kill it.